EmanueleRsp/MapReduce-Letter-Frequency/README.md

 # letter-frequency-hadoop-MapReduce

 This project is a simple MapReduce program that calculates the frequency of each letter in a text file.
 The program is written in Java and uses the Hadoop MapReduce framework.

-## Usage
-1. To run the program, you need to have Hadoop installed on your machine.
-You can download Hadoop from the [official website](https://hadoop.apache.org/).

-2. Clone the repository and navigate to the project directory.

-3. Upload the input files in `resources/input` directory.

-4. Run the script `run.sh` to compile the Java code, create a JAR file, and run the MapReduce workflow.

-5. The output will be saved in the `resources/output` directory.

-## Input
-The input text file should be uploaded in the `resources/input` directory.

-For the input generation, we used [Wikisource](https://it.wikisource.org/wiki/Speciale:Esporta) to download a large number of xml files for a specific category.
-Then, we used `script/xml2txt.ipynb` to convert the xml files to txt files (see [here](script/xml2txt.ipynb) for more details).
+More details [here](Report.pdf).

 ## Workflow
 The program consists of **two jobs**: